 As an aspiring doctor, you have a lot on your plate.
 Upgrading your study skills now can help you learn to be more efficient about how you study, save you time, help you improve your grades, and allow you to establish the skills that will see you through medical school.
 These strategies can make a major difference!

 1. Identifying your learning style?

-Most people are auditory, kinesthetic or visual learners.
+Most people are auditory, kinesthetic, or visual learners.
 There are hundreds of free tests available online to help you identify your primary learning style(s).
 Knowing how you learn best can help you save a lot of time—especially as you refine your approach.
-As a visual learner, I know re-copying my notes, using different colors for different topics, and re-organizing material into flashcards, concept maps, or other visual formats will help me learn the information more quickly.
+As a visual learner, I know rewriting my notes, using different colors for different topics, and re-organizing material into flashcards, concept maps, or other visual formats will help me learn the information more quickly.
 Different subjects will require flexibility in adapting your strategy.

 2. Reviewing notes as soon as you can?